xuhdev/vim-latex-live-preview/README.md

-# A Vim Plugin for Lively Previewing Your LaTeX Output
+# A Vim Plugin for Lively Previewing LaTeX PDF Output

 This plugin provides a live preview of the output PDF of your LaTeX file.
 The display of the output PDF file will be updated lively as you type (just hold